How much money should I add to my camper's camp store account?

 What does the check in process look like?

-Check in begins at 4:30 on Sunday.
-Families are asked to stay in their vehicles, and line up in our main driveway.
-Our registrars will greet you and give you your camper's dorm assignments and collect any balances, mail, or canteen money for the week.
+Check-in begins at 4:30 on Sunday.
+Families are asked to stay in their vehicles and line up in our main driveway.
+Please ensure all forms, including your camper's medical form, are filled out before arrival.
+Our registrars will greet you and give you your camper's dorm assignments and collect any last minute items from you.

 How does the check out process work?

 Check out runs from 3-4:30p on Friday.
-Campers can be picked up from their dorm by an authorized adult.
+Campers will be picked up from their dorm by an authorized adult.
 Authorized adults can be edited during registration.

 How are my campers medications handled?